ThomasTJdev/nim_websitecreator/README.md

 nim c nimwc.nim

 # Run nimwc
-# (to add an Admin user append "--newadmin": ./nimwc --newadmin -u:admin -p:pass -e:a@a.com)
+# (to add an Admin append the arg "newadmin": nimwc --newadmin)
 # (to include some standard pages: nimwc --insertdata)
 ./nimwc